-- Transmission from donor to lung recipient has been documented in cases where the donor was SARS-CoV-2 NAT negative on an upper respiratory track (LRT) specimen, but testing of a specimen from the lower respiratory track was not performed.
-Since implementation of the policy requiring LRT testing for lung donors, no transmission events have been reviewed by DTAC. - 2.
-There are two approaches to the use of SARS-CoV-2 NAT + donors.
+- Transmission from donor to lung recipient has been documented in cases where the donor was SARS-CoV-2 NAT negative on an upper respiratory track (LRT) specimen, but testing of a specimen from the lower respiratory tract was not performed.
+Since implementation of the policy requiring LRT testing for lung donors, no proven or probable transmission events have occurred. - 2.
+A recent analysis of lung transplantation performed in the United States between January 2020 and June 2022 described similar 30-day and 3month outcomes comparing recipients of lungs from donors with positive SARS-CoV-2 test results within 21 days of organ recovery and recipients of lungs from donors with negative SARS-CoV-2 testing within the same timeframe.
+Notably, donor data in this cohort did not include presence of symptoms, clinical history, or previous SARS-CoV-2 test results. - 3.
+Published data suggest two potential approaches to the use of SARS-CoV-2 NAT + donors.
 The first is to recover lungs from SARS-CoV-2 NAT positive donors only when symptom onset or test positivity occurred >20 days prior.
 The second is to recover all organs from SARS-CoV-2 NAT positive donors who never experienced symptoms of COVID-19, stratifying the risk of disease transmission using the Ct value.
 The former emphasizes safety while the latter maximizes organ utilization at the expense of a higher risk of disease transmission given limitation of Ct values to determine infectivity. - a.
-A case series described the use of two SARS-CoV-2 URT NAT + LRT NAT donors with a history of asymptomatic SARS-CoV-2 infection more than 20 days after the onset of symptoms.
+A case series described the use of two SARS-CoV-2 URT NAT + LRT NAT donors - with a history of asymptomatic SARS-CoV-2 infection more than 20 days after the onset of symptoms.
 The donors had no evidence of terminal illness complicated by hypercoagulability or hyperinflammatory syndrome.
-One of the recipients had 3 doses of an mRNA vaccine and the other 2 doses and a prior history of COVID-19; there was no evidence of disease transmission. - b.
+One of the recipients had 3 doses of an mRNA vaccine and the other 2 doses and a prior history of COVID-19; there was no evidence of disease transmission.

+b.
 A second case series described the use of eight SARS-CoV-2 URT NAT + (Ct value >35) donors with a LRT NAT that was either negative or positive with a Ct value >35.
 The donors were asymptomatic and had no known history of COVID-19.
-There was no evidence of disease transmission, and all recipients were alive at a median time of 161 days. - 3.
-The risk of donor-derived SARS-CoV-2 transmission from SARS-CoV-2 NAT+ donors remains unclear as does the optimal approach to mitigating this risk.
-A careful evaluation weighing the risk of pre-transplant mortality with the risk of disease transmission is required.
-Unless the mortality on the waitlist is high, the risk of disease transmission may not be justified.
+There was no evidence of disease transmission, and all recipients were alive at a median time of 161 days.

-SARS-CoV-2 Living Donor Testing and other precautions to minimize the risk of Donor-Derived COVID-19
+SARS-CoV-2 Living Donor Testing and Precautions

-- 1. CDC recommendations on infection control can help living donors reduce the risk of SARS-CoV-2 infection prior to donation and during recovery. - COVID-19 vaccination including up-to-date boosters are strongly encouraged for living donors, preferably with vaccine completion at least 2 weeks prior to anticipation of donation - 3.
+- 1. CDC recommendations regarding COVID-19 Prevention Actions can help living donors reduce the risk of SARS-CoV-2 infection prior to donation and during recovery. - COVID-19 vaccination including up-to-date boosters are strongly encouraged for living donors, preferably with vaccine completion at least 2 weeks prior to anticipation of donation - 3.
 Testing for SARS-CoV-2 with NAT in an upper respiratory sample as close to organ recovery as possible but within 72 hours prior to recovery, is recommended to reduce the risk of undetected infection.
-The exact timing should be guided by institutional polices but the result should be made available prior to surgery. - 4.
+Performance and exact timing of testing should be guided by institutional policies, but the result should be made available prior to surgery. - 4.
 The FDA has identified certain EUA-authorized molecular tests whose performance is potentially impacted by mutations in the SARS-CoV-2 Omicron variant and Omicron sub-variants.
 Some molecular tests are expected to fail to detect the SARS-CoV-2 Omicron variant and its subvariants.